LING 502. Acoustic Phonetics. 3 Credits.

 LING 505.
 Typology and Discourse.
 3 Credits.

 The course covers recent trends relating to language typology and cross-linguistic generalizations, focusing on the domains of morphosyntax, semantics and pragmatics.
 Prerequisite: LING 452.

 LING 506.
 Field Methods.
 3 Credits.

 Practical aspects of linguistic field work and analysis, including an intensive practicum with speakers of a non-Western language for the purposes of developing skill in data collection, data management (using some computational tools), and the analysis and description of the phonological, grammatical and lexical structures of human languages.
-Prerequisites: LING 450 and LING 452 or equivalent.
-Corequisite: LING 451 or equivalent.
-Recommended Prequisite: LING 480.
+Prerequisites: LING 450 or LING 455 or equivalent and LING 452 or equivalent; recommended prerequisite LING 480.
+Prerequisite or corequisite: LING 451 or LING 516 or equivalent; LING 506L or equivalent.
+SS.

 LING 506L.
 Media Technology for Linguistic Research.
 1 Credit.

 Specialized hardware and software tools for linguistic research on spoken or signed languages (recording, analyzing, and presenting data), with focus on digital images, audio and video, as well as transcription and annotation tools for text analysis.
 Each student focuses on tools for either signed or spoken languages, with separate sections for each; the class may be retaken for credit if the focus is different.
 Intended to be taken alongside LING 506 Field Methods, but can also be taken independently, as it is also useful in preparation for several other courses, such as Acoustic Phonetics, Sign Language Phonology, Sign Language Morphosyntax, and for a thesis that involves language date collection or language documentation.
 Repeatable to a maximum of 2 credits.
 SS.

 LING 507.
 Special Topics in Linguistics.
 1-4 Credits.